Formula Won Labs

 Fewer clicks from traditional search.
 When Google puts an AI overview at the top of the results, click-through rates on organic results decline.
 Businesses that relied on ranking position alone are seeing fewer website visits.

-Winner-take-all dynamics.
+Fewer businesses shown.
 AI search does not show ten results.
-It picks two or three businesses and recommends them by name.
-The businesses that get mentioned capture a disproportionate share of the leads.
+It names two or three.
+The businesses cited capture a larger share of searches than any single position in a link list.

 What to do about it